Angelszm/labs/assignment/README.md

 ## Requirements for Gitlab Pipeline
 - Add requirement variables for GitLab CI Pipeline (Like ASG_Instance, S3_Bucket_name, ECR_REPO_URL etc)

-## Improvements
-- Need to use module for our terraform resources
-- Will use more workspace and variables to create same configuration with only one line
-- If I have more time and then will use more re-arrange and all in one the whole configuration.
-- S3 Bucket Configuration for more details (like encryption etc)
 ```
 terraform workspace new dev
 terraform workspace select dev